qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 sudo yum install -y python-passlib
 ```

-*Notes:* For disconnected environments, we assume all dependency RPMs are in a common repo and have a repo file under /etc/yum.repo.d/ directory pointing to your common yum repository.
+*Notes:* For disconnected environments, all dependency RPMs need to be in a common repo and have a repo file under `/etc/yum.repo.d/` directory pointing to the common yum repository.
 Obviously, git can be ignored in this case.
 At the time of writing this document we are using ansible version **2.7.10**.

-**Step XX:** On an internet connected machine, checkout out the the openshift-ansible playbooks.
+**Step 05.** On an internet connected machine, checkout out the the openshift-ansible playbooks.
 ```bash
 cd ~
 git clone https://github.com/openshift/openshift-ansible.git